-Parents who are new to right brain training techniques or are unsure how to use the materials, not to worry, tips & guides for each activity are included!
+Parents who are new to right brain training techniques or are unsure how to use the materials, not to worry.
+Instructions and tips for each activity are included!

 There are two levels: Beginner and Advance.
-Deciding on the level depends on your child’s ability, instead of age.
-Once your child has tried the Beginner level, and is ready to to progress to Advance, go for it!
+Pick the level based on your child’s ability, instead of age.
+Once your child has tried the Beginner level and is ready to progress to Advance, go for it!

 Individual activities are also available for purchase, so parents may choose from Tangrams, Flashcards (there are different levels and themes too!) or Scene-play and try out the different games with your little ones.
 As a mum of two, I would say that the variety in each box allowed both Vera and Leroy to try out the different activities, so they pretty much rotate like a game buffet :P

-How do each set of right brain activity stimulate a child’s cognitive development?
+How does each set of right brain activity stimulate a child’s cognitive development?

 Here’s sharing the purpose of each activity that we have in our themed sample set: